izhangzhihao/soozie/README.md

 		}
 		```

 	This Soozie code will create a workflow containing three nodes.
 The "first" node will proceed to "second" in the optimal case, but will now proceed to "errorPath" in the case of an error.
-Additionally, the OneOf clause is used again here and has an intuitive meaning.
+Additionally, the `OneOf` clause is used again here and has an intuitive meaning.

 6. **Creating and Running Workflows in Soozie**
 	Soozie makes running workflows easy.
-Simply create an object that extends SoozieApp, pass in your workflow and any parameters, and you've got a runnable main class that will generate and run an oozie workflow.
+Simply create an object that extends `SoozieApp`, pass in your workflow and any parameters, and you've got a runnable main class that will generate and run an oozie workflow.

 	```scala
 	object RunExample extends SoozieApp(SubWfExample)